7 Things You Should Know Before Sign Up

 a.
 Send Money

 Click “Send Money” if you want to send money as quickly as possible.
-This option moves your money from bank account to your CurrencyFair account.
+This option moves your money from your bank account to your CurrencyFair account.
 Once CurrencyFair receives it, they automatically exchange and transfer the money out.

 Heads up: the exchange rate may change between the time you initiate a transfer from your bank account to when the money actually gets deposited into your CurrencyFair account.
 Also check out Speed (below).